ProfessionalWiki/Network/README.md

 ];
 ```

-Predefined groups exist to represent links to existing pages (group "bluelink")
+Predefined style groups exist to represent links to existing pages (group "bluelink"), links to missing pages
-and links to missing pages (group "redlink").
+(group "redlink"), and links to external web pages (group "externallink").
 Styling of those groups can be
-overridden site-wide using `$wgPageNetworkOptions` or per graph using the options
+overridden site-wide using `$wgPageNetworkOptions` or per graph using the options parameter described above.
-parameter described below.

 Note: to change the width or height, use CSS, not the network options.